Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 Removal of items within a dynamic array is done with the **remove** proc, as in line (7): we want to remove the item with value 5, so we loop over the array, if-test with it == value, and if true, remove it.
 This proc is used to safely remove elements while iterating through an array, which is often a problem in other languages.
 Notes:
 - This proc does not work for fixed-size arrays!
-- This proc does an unordered remove, the removed item is replaced with the last item.
+- This proc does an unordered remove, the removed item is replaced with the last item (in fact: a swap with the last item, and then a remove of the last element).
+The remove happens in constant time O(1).
 (For an ordered remove, see § 18B.)

 To copy an array into another array, use **array_copy**, as in line (8).